Addictions

 Gambling

-www.wanttostopgambling.com - advice and help for gamblers
+www.gamcare.org.uk - information, advice and practical help for gamblerswww.gamblersanonymous.org.uk - self-help support for gamblers

 Smoking